-Step 5: Find balance in your menu
+Find balance in your menu

 Finding balance isn't an overnight process.
 It takes time, testing, and ongoing analysis to really dial in and get your menu just right.

 Here are a few things you can do to help you get there:

-- Stay patient, focused, and committed to the project.
+Stay patient, focused, and committed to the project.

 How you price menu items, where you place items on your menu, and how you continually update your menu is critical to getting that balance just right.

 Use this guide to learn more about your restaurant invoices, the value within, and how to consistently and accurately tap into it to make smarter decisions.